Coursework

 Teaching

 Year one, incoming PhD students teach discussion sections attached to literature surveys taught by a professor.
-Year two, PhD students teach two composition sections each semester and enroll in “EN 533/534: Teaching College English.”
+Year two, PhD students teach composition sections each semester (a 1-2 or 2-1 course load) and enroll in “EN 533/534: Teaching College English.”
 In advanced years, opportunities arise to teach other courses, including literature surveys.